mahadi61/build-your-dream/README.md

 - This is a job apply website
 - Here use local storage to store data
 - Job data are in json format
+- Here use filter option in remote and onsite jobs
+- Use error component